hashicorp/terraform-provider-aws/website/docs/r/greengrass_resource_definition.html.markdown

 ## Argument Reference
 * `name` - (Required) The name of the resource definition.
+* `tags` - (Optional) Map.
+Map of tags.
+Metadata that can be used to manage the resource definition.
 * `resource_definition_version` - (Optional) Object.
 Information about a resource definition version.

 The `resource_definition_version` object has such arguments.